designcise/next-theme-toggle/README.md

 The goal of the project is to:

+- Provide an easy way of toggling between light and dark themes
+- Auto-switch theme on page load based on system settings
+- Avoid flicker on page load
 - Have no unnecessary bloat
-- Provide an easy way of toggling between light and dark themes
-- Auto-switching on initial page load based on system settings
-- Avoid flicker on load
-- Very minimal configuration
+- Have very minimal configuration

 ## Installation